Krishna-13-cyber/BluetoothJoystick-Blog/README.md

 ## Domains of the Project
 In this project, we study the ESP-IDF framework, which is for the esp-32.
-The framework has some exclusive features and functions which enable the esp-32 of its vast reach.
+The framework has some exclusive features and functions which enables the esp-32 of its vast reach.
 Espressif's official IoT Development Framework for the ESP32, ESP32-S, and ESP32-C series of SoCs is a boon to the embedded world.
 It provides a self-sufficient SDK for any generic application development on these platforms, using programming languages such as C and C++.

 ![ESP-IDF](https://github.com/Krishna-13-cyber/BluetoothJoystick-Blog/blob/main/esp-idf.png)